intel/neural-compressor/examples/mxnet/image_recognition/README.md

 bash run_benchmark.sh --topology=resnet18_v1 --dataset_location=./data/val_256_q90.rec --input_model=./model --batch_size=32 --iters=100 --mode=benchmark
 ```

-Examples of enabling iLiT auto tuning on MXNet ResNet50
+Examples of enabling Intel® Low Precision Optimization Tool auto tuning on MXNet ResNet50
 =======================================================

-This is a tutorial of how to enable a MXNet classification model with iLiT.
+This is a tutorial of how to enable a MXNet classification model with Intel® Low Precision Optimization Tool.

 # User Code Analysis

-iLiT supports two usages:
+Intel® Low Precision Optimization Tool supports two usages:

 1. User specifies fp32 "model", calibration dataset "q_dataloader", evaluation dataset "eval_dataloader" and metric in tuning.metric field of model-specific yaml config file.

 2. User specifies fp32 "model", calibration dataset "q_dataloader" and a custom "eval_func" which encapsulates the evaluation dataset and metric by itself.

->As ResNet50_v1/Squeezenet1.0/MobileNet1.0/MobileNetv2_1.0/Inceptionv3 series are typical classification models, use Top-K as metric which is built-in supported by iLiT.
-So here we integrate MXNet ResNet with iLiT by the first use case for simplicity.
+>As ResNet50_v1/Squeezenet1.0/MobileNet1.0/MobileNetv2_1.0/Inceptionv3 series are typical classification models, use Top-K as metric which is built-in supported by Intel® Low Precision Optimization Tool.
+So here we integrate MXNet ResNet with Intel® Low Precision Optimization Tool by the first use case for simplicity.

 ### Write Yaml config file